Today's Sober Story comes from Em, a 41-year-old living in Lower Hutt.

 Em: Ha, sooner?
 But we got to go through it to learn, right?

 Mrs D: What advice or tips would you have for those who are just starting on this journey?

-Mrs D: Love the language!
-And so true of anyone who tries to sabotage someone else’s sobriety.
+Mrs D: So true, and great to have that attitude about anyone who tries to sabotage your sobriety.
 Anything else to share?

 Em: I am so happy that I am in control of my actions and my life.
 My children and partner are safe because of my choice.
 Living Sober has my back if any doubts creep in.
 If anyone ever needs me, I can be there, no questions asked, even at 2.30am on a Monday, you can rely on me to help.
 That means the world.